 As a final Centenary celebration a new book, ‘Tales from the Palace Theatre’, was commissioned as a last act by the Palace Theatre Guild.
 This lavishly illustrated book, telling the story of the Palace’s first 100 years, was launched on 1st November 2012 at the first night of the Community play, A Hundred Shining Hearts.
 The launch was attended by former artistic directors and other significant figures from the theatre’s past, and present.
 This splendid event was a fitting finale to a wonderful year of celebration.

-You can find further details and how to purchase the book ‘Tales from the Palace Theatre’ here.
+‘Tales from the Palace Theatre’ can be purchased at the theatre.
 All proceeds go to the Palace Theatre Club.